ouya/docs/content-review-guidelines.md

 ##OUYA Content Ratings Guidelines

-To help expedite your game’s review, we ask that you assign a content rating to your game that reflects the appropriateness of its content for different audience.
+To help expedite your game’s review, we ask that you assign a content rating to your game that reflects the appropriateness of its content for different audiences.
 The rating scale is as follows:

 **Heavy**: Your game contains heavy use of simulated violence, adult language or situations, or your game allows access to that kind of  content via streaming video, audio or the open web.